racheldmiller/Word-Guess-Game/README.md

 <h3>Tentative Issues to Fix:</h3>
 <ul><li>You can select the same incorrect letter more than once, and it'll still repeatedly count as an attempt.
-<li>Pressing a key that's not a letter will print blank under the guessed letters; it'll also count as an attempt.</li>
   <li>Need to add a giphy div, so the gifs show up once the answer is revealed.</ul>